 *From 1 July 2012 it became a legal requirement in France (not Spain (2015)) to carry a breathalyser kit (ethylotest) which is certified “NF”.
 However, from 1 March 2013, a new decree (no. 2013-180) restated the obligation to carry a kit but removed any penalty for the failure to do so !!
 In June 2020 a new law was passed in France removing the requirement to carry a breathalyser kit.

 * From 4 January 2012 it became illegal to have any device – including a GPS or mobile phone – that can indicate the presence of a fixed or mobile speed camera.
 This function, if present, must be disabled.
 The penalty is a fine of up to 1500 euros, 6 points on your licence and confiscation of the item.

 * There is no need to adjust your headlamp but you must ride with dipped headlights.
-You must affix a GB/European sticker to your number plate.
-Ensure your bike is in a roadworthy condition – minimum tyre tread is 1.6mm in France.
+Ensure your bike is in a roadworthy condition – minimum tyre tread is 1.6mm in Europe.

 * Information for road-users in France can be found on the Government website www.securite-routiere.gouv.fr

 * Waterproofs might come in handy – and a swimsuit depending on the Tour.

 * Don’t forget your passport!